 With ARK you should expect between 8 and 10% annual return.

 Bean Cash promises 2,5% monthly yield, which compounds to over 34% a year.

 Ranking 375 at CoinMarketCap you can probably guess the 70% is due to very low network difficulty.

 Decred yield also depends heavily on network difficulty (as with most PoS systems).

-At the time of this writing, Decred yielded 1,12% which compounds to 14% a year.
+At the time of this writing, Decred yields between 8 and 9% a year.

 Neblio’s current monthly yield is 0,8%